wp-plugins/bepro-listings/readme.txt

 	15. Responsive - Our listings and detail pages are all responsive.
 Perfect for integrating into your mobile compatible theme.
 	16. Widgets - Several widgets are available including, recent listings and search filter.
 Just about every content focused addon brings more widgets
 	17. Admin Options - Control the ability for users to intereact with features and information.
-	18. On page google map (NEW) - Now all listings have their own google map showing listing location in a tab
+	18. On page google map - Now all listings have their own google map showing listing location in a tab
 	19. Custom posts - Listings are separate to your other posts in the admin and front end.
 	20. Shortcodes - Several ways to feature the information and engage your visitor.
 There are currently 7 shortcodes in the free plugin and several more available through addons
 	21. Hooks & Filters - Developers will love the documentation & ability to easily extend features.